ncvetan/ncvetan/README.md

 ### Hello!
 My name is Noah Cvetanovski (he/him).
-I've received Bachelor of Applied Science in Electrical Engineering, but I am most passionate about code.
+I've received my Bachelor of Applied Science in Electrical Engineering, but I am most passionate about code.
 In my free time I enjoy programming Python, JavaScript, C++, and C. I also do graphic design and martial arts.

-If you would like to contact me, please feel free to email me at ncvetanovski00@gmail.com!
+If you would like to contact me, please feel free to email me at noahcvetanovski@gmail.com!

 <!--
 **ncvetan/ncvetan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.